Advertisement

 Click on icon to see table/diagram/image

-Special populations: Elderly: Of the 1040 patients in clinical trials of CALQUENCE monotherapy, 41% were greater than 65 years of age and less than 75 years of age and 22% were 75 years of age or older.
+Special populations: Elderly: Of the 1,478 patients in clinical trials of CALQUENCE monotherapy, 42% were 65 years of age or older and less than 75 years of age and 20.6% were 75 years of age or older.
 No clinically relevant differences in safety or efficacy were observed between patients ≥65 years and younger.

 Drug Interactions